universal-meaning-map/docs/readme.md

 ### Current stage

-Currently, `Interplanetary mind-map` aims to create a conceptual framework that is representative of the nature of `meaning` and the flow of `minformation` that can be mapped in technical implementation that can maximize its utility across most software domains.
+Currently, `Interplanetary mind-map` aims to create a conceptual framework that is representative of the nature of `meaning` and the flow of `minformation` that can be mapped in a technical implementation that can maximize its utility across most software domains.

 [Pseudo-Interplanetary mind-map](#pseudo-interplanetary-mind-map-pipmm) is a working prototype where the system fundamental assumptions and constructs are being explored.